johanneshagspiel/functional-programming-scripts/README.md

 ## Installation Process

-It is assumed that the users operating system is Windows.
+It is assumed that both a [Java JDK](https://openjdk.org/) and an IDE such as [IntelliJ](https://www.jetbrains.com/idea/) are installed and that the users operating system is Windows.

--
+- Install the Scala support plugin for your IDE.
+- Import this repository as a Maven project and resolve all dependencies.

 ## Contributors